1.Airspace of the Czech republic

 - Flights of emergency medical service directly related to human life rescue

 - Flights performing firefighting activity

 (marked LKR + number)

 An airspace of defined dimensions, within which the flights of aircraft are restricted, when such airspace is activated, and no permission has been received from appropriate ATS unit.
 In restricted area may be executed air operations or other activity of a dangerous nature.
-Activation of restricted areas is published in Airspace Use Plan and its updates (AUP/UUP) excluding the areas with a fixed period of activation published in the Integrated Aeronautical Information Package (see above), and those areas are not presented in the Airspace Use Plan (AUP).
+Activation of restricted areas is published in Airspace Use Plan and its updates (AUP/UUP) excluding the areas with a fixed period of activation published in the Aeronautical information products (see above), and those areas are not presented in the Airspace Use Plan (AUP).

 (marked LKD + number)